etalab-ia/piaf_agent/README.md

 ![answers](/public/answers.png)

 ### Compiles and minifies for production

 ```
 npm run build
 ```

 ### Lints and fixes files

 ```
 npm run lint
 ```

 ### Run with docker

-A Dockfile for running your app in production is already prepared.
+A Dockerfile for running your app in production is already prepared.
 You only have to build the image and run it, typing :

 ```bash
 docker build -t piafagent_image .